nudataviz/project-fall25-metln/METLN/src/customerOverview.md

 # What & Why
 ## Supplemental Data

 This page analyzes a separate dataset containing user-specific information.
-These graphs are exploratory and contain the column names used, but we do not have data definitions.
+Data definitions were unavailable so graphics are largely exploratory but column names are included.

 <link rel="stylesheet" href="https://unpkg.com/maplibre-gl@5.13.0/dist/maplibre-gl.css" />